All Episodes

 They love that.

-And he's going to rip into pharmaceutical companies pretty soon.
+He's going to rip into pharmaceutical companies pretty soon.

-He's going to rip into doctors for not being around to help the people who are affected, and not enough veterinarians.
+He's going to rip into doctors for not being around to help the people who are affected and not enough veterinarians.

 Whatever.

-You know, I mean, FEMA and Bush actually did more than what Obama's done.
+But the drive-bys are looking at this and they're saying, geez, you know, I mean, FEMA and Bush actually did more than what Obama's done.

 What do we do?

-They keep using the phrase Obama ordered this and Obama ordered that.
+They keep using the phrase, Obama ordered this and Obama ordered that as though he's leading a non-existent effort.

-You can go to the EPA website right this minute, you'll find no mention of the oil spill.
+You can go to EPA website right this minute.

-If you're about to be inundated with oil.
+Not one mention of what to do if you're about to be inundated with oil.

 Not one mention.